-This makes the online therapy platforms which do accept insurance stand out – they can help you dramatically reduce costs while still providing the necessary treatment you need.
-That said, there is a reason why many sites still do not offer insurance to their clients – it requires going through a lot of bureaucracy and most importantly, prevents the user from remaining completely anonymous.
+This makes the online therapy platforms which accept insurance stand out – they can help you dramatically reduce costs while still providing the necessary treatment you need.
+That said, there is a reason why many sites still do not offer insurance to their clients.
+It requires going through a lot of bureaucracy and most importantly, prevents the user from remaining completely anonymous.

 This article will help you figure out whether you should start online therapy while using insurance or not.
 We’ll highlight the best online therapy providers that accept insurance, how to make sure you are actually covered, and what are the major pros and cons to each service.